wickandbergamot/wickandbergamot/docs/src/wallet-guide/cli.md

 title: Command Line Wallets
 ---

-Safecoin supports several different types of wallets that can be used to interface directly with the Safecoin command-line tools.
+Wickandbergamot supports several different types of wallets that can be used to interface directly with the Wickandbergamot command-line tools.

-To use a Command Line Wallet, you must first [install the Safecoin CLI tools](../cli/install-safecoin-cli-tools.md)
+To use a Command Line Wallet, you must first [install the Wickandbergamot CLI tools](../cli/install-wickandbergamot-cli-tools.md)

 ## File System Wallet